-The Maine Lodge of Research, AF&AM - a 2008 Mark Twain Award winner and the very first Lodge of Research to be so honored - is a regularly chartered lodge under the Grand Lodge of Masons in Maine.
+The Maine Lodge of Research, Ancient Free and Accepted Masons - a 2008 Mark Twain Award winner and the very first Lodge of Research to be so honored - is a regularly chartered lodge under the Grand Lodge of Masons in Maine.
 It meets quarterly on the fourth Saturday of March, June and September and the first Saturday of December.
 Our June meeting is the annual installation of officers.

 Our meetings are held at the Bangor Masonic Center at 294 Union Street.
-It's easy to reach with plenty of parking.
+It's easy to reach with ample parking.

 We gather between 8:00 AM and 9 AM for coffee, pastries, and fraternal discussion.
 Our business meeting begins at 9:00 AM and at 10:30 AM we begin discussion and the presentation of papers.
 We usually finish our meeting between 12PM and 1PM.
 (NOTE: we're trying this earlier meeting time to enable us to enjoy more time for paper presentation and question/answer discussion afterwards.)